FabriDamazio/FabriDamazio/README.md

 ### Hello, I'm Fabricio Damazio, a.k.a.
 Fabri

-- 🔭 I’m currently working on The ultimate Free Open Source Solution to learn programming, [AdaCodeStudio](https://github.com/Ada-Code-Studio/AdaCodeStudio).
+- 🔭 I’m currently looking for a pet project.

 #### 🛠 Tech Stack